thalleszha/StatLine/README.md

 - Free to use, adapt, and extend under the MIT License.
 - Any public use of the StatLine name or branding requires express written consent.
 - Enhancements or forks must be contributed back to the main project if distributed publicly.
-- The StatLine name, logo, and brand identity are not licensed under MIT and remain exclusive to StatLine LLC.
+- The StatLine name, logo, and brand identity are not licensed under GNU Affero General Public License License and remain exclusive to StatLine LLC.

 ## Install
 ```bash